RunielN597/faerieringgames/content/games/Fae-ker/rules.md

 Components:

-32 Cards and 33 fae cubes.
+One d8 to keep track of rounds, 32 Cards and 33 fae cubes.

 The cards are numbered from 0-7, with there being:

 - 7 copies of 1 (2 fae)
 - 6 copies of 2 (2 fae)
-- 5 copies of 3 (2 fae)
+- 5 copies of 3 (3 fae)
 - 4 copies of 4 (3 fae)
 - 3 copies of 5 (3 fae)
-- 2 copies of 6 (3 fae)
+- 2 copies of 6 (4 fae)
 - 1 copy of 7 (4 fae)
-- 4 copies of the "stone circle" cards (3 fae)
+- 4 copies of the "stone circle" cards (4 fae)

-**Goal**: have the most fae cubes when the supply is exhausted.
+**Goal**: have the most fae cubes after 8 rounds of play.
+Use the included d8 to keep track of rounds.

 Fae-ker is played in rounds.
 Each round, one player will earn fae cubes.